William Tate (painter): Life

 It was with Joseph Wright in 1772 that William Tate first exhibited at the Society of Artists in London where he became a fellow.
 Over the next twenty years Tate exhibited in Manchester (1773), Liverpool (1774–1787) and London (1778–1787) at the Royal Academy of Art.
 Both Tate and Joseph Wright quarrelled with the Academy of Art which cannot have assisted Tate's career.
-In LIverpool however he enjoyed good support and in 1784 his work was exhibited in Liverpool with the same prominence as Joshua Reynolds.
+In Liverpool however he enjoyed good support and in 1784 his work was exhibited in Liverpool with the same prominence as Joshua Reynolds.
 In 1787 William Tate moved to Manchester where he enjoyed a number of good commissions for portraits.
 Daniel Daulby had himself and both of his wives painted by Tate.
 He moved south to Bath in 1804 where he died in 1806.

 The Walker Art Gallery has a number of William Tate's portraits of notable men and women of the day including Daniel Daulby, and the sister of William Roscoe.
 There are also paintings of his nephew Thomas Moss Tate and his niece Elizabeth Williamson, wife of Joseph Williamson.
-There are twelve paintings in national collections in the UK including a portrait of Joseph Wright and Girl and Boy with a Bladder at Derby Museum and Art Gallery which also hosts the country's main collection of Joseph Wright paintings.
+There are thirteen paintings in national collections in the UK including a portrait of Joseph Wright and Girl and Boy with a Bladder at Derby Museum and Art Gallery which also hosts the country's main collection of Joseph Wright paintings.